Wil Myers Player Props: Reds vs. Phillies

-Wil Myers -- 0-for-4 with an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 13 at 6:40 PM ET.
+The Cincinnati Reds and Wil Myers, who went 2-for-4 with two RBI last time in action, take on Taijuan Walker and the Philadelphia Phillies at Great American Ball Park, Friday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Braves.
+He strung together two hits (going 2-for-4 with two RBI) in his most recent appearance against the Phillies.

 Wil Myers Game Info & Props vs. the Phillies